- Sponsor: Simons Foundation

 - Sponsor Deadline: October 31, 2017, at 11:59:59 pm EST

 Please note that the internal deadline for this opportunity has passed.
-However, submission slots are still available.
-These may be filled on a first-come-first-served basis.
-To inquire, please contact Lauren Sisko at email@example.com.
+However, one submission slot is still available.
+This may be filled on a first-come-first-served basis.
+To inquire, please contact Lauren Sisko at firstname.lastname@example.org.

 Basis for Awards